slott56/slott56.github.io/Pelican/content/blog/2006/02/2006_02_06-control_break_reporting.rst

-The
-result of control break reporting is a properly nested set of reports, each of which has localized subtotals.
+The result of "control break" reporting is a properly nested set of reports, each of which has localized subtotals.
 The details add up to a deeply nested subtotal.
 The subtotals add up to higher and higher level totals, and the top-level totals add to a grand total.

-The classical
+When the hierarchical key values change from one record to the next, this is called a "break" in the controlling keys for a subsection.
+At this break in control, emit a sub-total appropriate to the level of the keys showing the change.

-algorithm for control break reporting, however, tends to hide the basic hierarchy under a welter of details about keys and totals and subtotals.
+The classical algorithm for "control break" reporting, however, tends to hide the basic hierarchy under a welter of details about keys and totals and subtotals.
 It can't produce "heading" totals or counts, only footing totals or counts.
 As soon as you want additional features, you may as well ditch the classical